 According to CB Insights data, “With the construction industry primed for digitization, construction tech startups are focusing on emerging categories like collaboration software, marketplaces, and frontier tech applications.
-Last year (2017) saw more than $735M in disclosed funding across 95+ deals to construction tech companies”.
-For 2018, this number has already been surpassed by $865 million of venture funding (led by Softbank) in a single company (Katerra – a vertically integrated startup, which automates its design and construction processes).
+The year 2017 saw more than $735M in disclosed funding across 95+ deals to construction tech companies.”

 So, it is “game on” when it comes to the disruption that will force the construction industry to reinvent itself in order meet the demands of global GDP growth and to accommodate global urbanization.